Chris82111/MinecraftViaDocker/README.md

 After cloning the repository or downloading the Dockerfile, the image and the container must be created.

-Command to create the image:
+Command to create the image (the creation takes about 215 seconds):

 ```sh
 docker build --build-arg="JAVA_PARAMETER=-Xmx1024M -Xms1024M" --build-arg="START_SPIGOT=false" -t minecraft_via_docker:1.20.4 .